 The Center for Diversity & Inclusion at Brigham and Women’s Hospital aims to provide advocacy, support and resources for all diverse faculty, staff, trainees and students.
-Click the drop down arrows below & get to know our team.
+Get to know our team:

 Dr. Kathryn Rexrode is the Chief of the Division of Women’s Health in the Department of Medicine at Brigham and Women’s Hospital.
 She is an Associate Professor of Medicine and the Director for the Office for Women’s Careers in the Center for Diversity & Inclusion at Brigham and Women’s Hospital.
 She also sees patients in Gretchen and Edward Fish Center for Women’s Health as a primary care physician.
 Since joining the faculty at Brigham and Women’s Hospital in 1996, Dr. Rexrode has had leadership positions in research, education and faculty development.